bassettmb/course-info/vagrant_vm/README.md

 Notes
 -----

++ The default password for the vagrant user is `vagrant`.
 + The course-info repo directory is shared between the host operating and the course virtual machine (by default).
 Any changes made in `/home/vagrant/cs3281` will also be visible on the host (and vice versa).